Sadly, sometimes a leader sticks around too long.

-If you want to look for main reason for all of these problems, look no further than the coach and leader Arsene Wenger.
+If you want to look for the main reason for all these problems, look no further than the coach and leader Arsene Wenger.
 I take no pleasure in saying this.
 There is much to admire about the man.
-Certainly his long history as a world-class manager and past track record of results will certainly occupy the football (or soccer) history books for years to come.
+Certainly, his long history as a world-class manager and past record of accomplishment will certainly occupy football (or soccer) history books for years to come.
 Arsene has very many positive leadership traits.
-He has an air of professional dignity which seems to be a rare trait these days.
-He’s been called a players coach who invests in grooming young talent and giving it time to blossom.
+He has an air of professional dignity which is a rare trait these days.
+He’s been called a player’s coach who invests in grooming young talent and giving it time to blossom.
 His goal has never been to just buy championships with a revolving door of players; he commits to his core group of players.
 He also seems to seriously care about turning young athletes into high functioning grown men.
-He also rarely throws anyone under the bus and takes his criticism head one.
+He also rarely throws anyone under the bus and takes his criticism head-on.
 His teams are well run financially yielding a positive return for the owners while other teams bask in ridiculous debt or require significant subsidies from wealthy owners.
-Lastly, he is loyal to fault even when it isn’t always returned in kind.
-However, sports, like life is lived in the present while working towards the future not mired in the past.
+Lastly, he is loyal to a fault even when it isn’t always returned in kind.
+However, sports, like life, is lived in the present while working towards the future, not mired in the past.
 Winning does still matter.
-It is certainly cliché to say the following, but “absolute power does corrupt even the most well-intentioned leader” and “what got your here doesn’t always keep you here or take you where you need to go” and “the best predictor of future behavior is (recent) past performance.”
+It is certainly cliché to say the following, but “absolute power does corrupt even the most well-intentioned leader,” and “what got you here doesn’t always keep you here or take you where you need to go” and “the best predictor of future behavior is (recent) past performance.”

-It’s hard to run a first class competitive organization for 20 plus years.
-I tell my clients you need to reinvent yourself as a leader every 5-7 years and as result change the organization accordingly.
+It’s hard to run a first-class competitive organization for 20-plus years.
+I tell my clients they need to reinvent themselves as a leader every 5-7 years and change the organization accordingly.
 One could argue that this timeline is being compressed given the pace of change these days.
-Here are some tips on how you can avoid ending a long successful career in less than ideal circumstances (Wenger will sadly most likely get fired):
+Here are some tips on how you can avoid ending a long successful career in less-than-ideal circumstances (Wenger will sadly most likely get fired):